DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Friday (9/19)

 - Editing
-  - Each student must edit their own commercial.
+  - Each student must edit their own PSA.
   - More tips for editing in Reaper
     - [Editing](../lectures/week-4/editing/)
+  - In class editing assignment [instructions](../lectures/week-4/editing-assignment/)

 <!--
 # Week 5 (9/22)